Skip to main content

 I completed my undergraduate studies in 2001 at the University of Aberdeen (Joint MA Hons English-Lit / History of Art) and I was awarded my PhD from Kingston ('Architecture and Cruelty in the Writings of Antonin Artaud, Samuel Beckett and Jean Genet') in 2007, which I am currently revisining for possible publication

 I currently teach across film, media and English Llterature.

 My current and ongoing research concentrates on the work of both Stanley Kubrick and Ken Russell.
-I focuson areas such as the unwritten production histories of A Clockwork Orange, and the unmade and unrealised films and projects of Ken Russell.
+I have books and journals on Russell, Kubrick and Anthony Burgess in production for EUP and Palgrave

 I am currently on the advisory board/editorial committee for a book series forthcoming from Intellect on Unmade Films.